 Eligibility requirements depend on the country you wish to work in and who you will be teaching.
 Generally, fluency in English is required, in addition to a bachelor’s degree in any field.
-Some positions will not require a TEFL certificate or prior teaching experience, although having both is beneficial and sometimes preferred.
-In many cases, you will likely teach for fewer hours each week and earn a lower salary than if you were certified.
+Some positions will not require a TEFL certificate or prior teaching experience.

 Teaching Without a TEFL But With a Guaranteed Job Lined Up